Even Paladin Deck List Guide (Rastakhan's Rumble March 2019)

-As you enter into the mid game, you will gain access to the power cards in the deck, Corpsetaker, Saronite Chain Gang, Truesilver Champion, The Glass Knight and Blessing of Kings.
+As you enter into the mid game, you will gain access to the power cards in the deck, Corpsetaker, Truesilver Champion, The Glass Knight and Blessing of Kings.
 Each of these cards has different strengths and weaknesses based on the matchup and the state of the game.
 Truesilver Champion is a good choice against Tempo and Aggro decks, providing an efficient method of keeping the board under control.
 Corpsetaker is a great choice if you can follow it up with a buff like Blessing of Kings and can quickly snowball out of control with its Windfury effect.
-Saronite Chain Gang is a great well-rounded choice that can help solidify a position on the board by spreading stats across 2 minions.
 The Glass Knight can be a great value card if you have recurring healing effects available, such as Truesilver Champion, to allow you to repeatedly replenish its Divine Shield.
 Lastly, Blessing of Kings can be used to compound a board advantage without making yourself vulnerable to AoE effects.
 It is often a great choice against Control decks like Warlock, but can be quite poor against Tempo and Aggro decks where Silence effects like Spellbreaker are very common.

 The early and mid-game tools are often enough to put enough pressure on opponents to slowly grind them down.
 This advantage can be compounded with Sunkeeper Tarim turning cheap Dudes, courtesy of Genn Greymane, into solid 3/3 minions.
-However, if you do happen to lose control of the board, the combination of Equality and Consecration or Wild Pyromancer is available to reset the state of the board.
+However, if you do happen to lose control of the board, Consecration can be used to help clean up wide boards in addition to Avenging Wrath if absolutely necessary.